Skip to content

 Started service: fddefdaf-d9d2-4392-82d8-c3c4fd2588c6

 What just happened?
-Blackfish checked to make sure that the requested model is available to the default profile, found an available revision and sent a request to deploy the model.
-Helpfully, the CLI returned an ID associated with the new service: fddefdaf-d9d2-4392-82d8-c3c4fd2588c6.
-We can get more information about our service using the blackfish ls command.
+First, Blackfish checked to make sure that the requested model is available to the default profile.
+Next, it found a list of available revisions of the model and selected the most recently published version because no revision was specified.
+Finally, it sent a request to deploy the model.
+Helpfully, the CLI returned an ID associated with the new service fddefdaf-d9d2-4392-82d8-c3c4fd2588c6, which we can use get information about our service via the blackfish ls command.

 Note